DavidOrchard/chatterbackbone/README.md

 ####Backbone

+The model synchronization is really nice, I love events.
+I haven't yet figured out how to update just one part of a model in the UI (such as like/unlike change).

 Backbone Require Boilerplate is really nice.
 I've purposefully re-invented much of it.

 having to cache bust to get .js updates is really awful for debugging.  adding debugger; statements then upload each bp is unusable.